gspentzas1991/ChatGPT-API/README.md

 # ChatGPT-API
 A lightweight ASP.NET Core API for ChatGPT/OpenAI.
-Supports requests for chat, completions and moderation
+Supports requests for chat (ChatGPT 3.5 models), completions (davinci 3 model) and moderation

 This is an unofficial project, not affiliated with OpenAI